 Participants receive a target award of RPUs at the beginning of the three-year performance period.
 The number of RPUs that NEOs can earn is shown in the "Grants of Plan-Based Awards" table.
 The actual number of RPUs that NEOs earn is determined following the completion of the performance period and is based on achievement of the performance measures described below.
 Dividends payable on shares underlying participants' RPUs are allocated in the form of dividend equivalent units ("DEUs").
 DEUs are subject to the same conditions as the underlying award.
 Awards that vest are settled in shares of class A common stock.
 Special vesting rules apply to terminations subject to the UPS Key Employee Severance Plan or terminations by reason of death, disability or retirement during the performance period.
 These special vesting rules are discussed under "Potential Payments Upon Termination or Change in Control."

-The performance measures selected by the Committee for the 2022 LTIP awards were adjusted earnings per share growth and adjusted free cash flow.
-Each measure will be evaluated independently and applied equally in determining final payouts.
-The payout percentage for the award will be subject to based the Company's modification on shareowner return ("RTSR") as a percentile rank relative to the total return on the stocks of the companies listed on the Standard & Poor's 500 Composite Index (the "Index").
+The performance measures selected by the Committee for the 2023 LTIP awards were adjusted earnings per share and adjusted free cash flow, each to be evaluated independently and weighted equally in determining the final payout percentage.
+The payout percentage for the LTIP award will be subject to modification based on the Company's relative total shareowner return ("RTSR") as a percentile rank relative to the total shareholder return of the companies listed on the Standard & Poor's 500 Composite Index (the "Index") during that same period.
 The maximum LTIP award that can be earned is 220% of target.
 A description of each performance measure and the operation of the RTSR modifier follows.

-Adjusted Earnings Per Share Growth1
+Adjusted Earnings Per Share1

-Adjusted earnings per share growth measures our success in increasing profitability as compared with targets adopted at the beginning of the performance period.
+Adjusted earnings per share measures our success in increasing profitability.
+At the beginning of the January 1, 2023 performance period, the Committee established adjusted earnings per share targets for the three-year performance period taking into account the challenging economic environment, including Company labor uncertainty, that added complexity and uncertainty to long-term forecasting at the time.
 Adjusted earnings per share is determined by dividing the Company's adjusted net income available to common shareowners by the diluted weighted average shares outstanding during the performance period.
 For this purpose, adjusted net income is determined by reference to our publicly reported adjusted net income.
-The adjusted earnings per share growth target is the projected average annual adjusted earnings per share growth during each of the years within the applicable performance period.
-The actual adjusted earnings per share growth for each year of the applicable performance period will be compared to the target and assigned a payout percentage; the average of the three payout percentages will be used to calculate the final payout percentage under this metric.
-Followina completion of the applicable performance period, the Committee will certify (i) the actual adjusted earnings per share growth for the performance period; (ii) the actual adjusted earnings per share growth for the performance period as compared to the target; and (iii) the final payout percentage for this metric.
+The adjusted earnings per share target for 2023 is the projected adjusted earnings per share for that year.
+The adjusted earnings per share growth target for the remainder of the performance period is the projected average annual adjusted earnings per share growth during each of the remaining years in the performance period.
+The actual adjusted earnings per share growth for each applicable year will be compared to the target and assigned a payout percentage; the average of the three payout percentages will be used to calculate the final payout percentage under this metric.
+Following the completion of the applicable performance period, the Committee will certify (i) the actual adjusted earnings per share for 2023; (ii) the actual adjusted earnings per share growth for each of the remaining years in the performance period; (iii) the actual adjusted earnings per share growth for the applicable portion of the performance period as compared to the target; and (iv) the final payout percentage for this metric.